 The Foundation’s mandate is simple: All human beings are very beautiful.
 We need things like technology, doctors and medicine to heal our physical bodies, but what we need most is unconditional love to heal ourselves.
 Over the years, the Foundation has donated clothing, shoes, and educational supplies, and completed infrastructure projects in Tibet.

-She continued with her music, with such CDs as Coming Home and Ama (which means “mother” in Tibetan) and she is currently working on a new project that explores the transcendent theme of the Medicine Buddha in Tibetan culture.
+Yungchen has continued with her music, creating three more CD’s: Coming Home (1998), Ama (2006) (which means “mother” in Tibetan), and Tayatha (2013) with Anton Batagov.
+She is currently working on a new project that explores the transcendent theme of the Medicine Buddha in Tibetan culture.